Education Session Moderator GuidelinesDOWNLOAD AIHce EXP 2022 PPT

 Moderating is a great opportunity to serve in a leadership role, develop relationships with fellow colleagues, and contribute to the overall success of the conference.

 Below you will find outlined the essential responsibilities of the moderator, as well as some background information on presenting at AIHce EXP.

-If you are a session moderator, please review/download the duties for your position:
+If you are a session moderator, please review/download the on-site duties for your position:

-If you have any questions regarding the on-site responsibilities of the session moderators, please contact Erin Breece, Program Director, Education.
+If you have any questions regarding the on-site responsibilities of the session moderators, please contact Diana Kane, Program Manager, Education.

-All presentations will be recorded; however, Speakers may opt-out of recording.
-All speakers should into the Online Speaker Resource Center to read and sign the Speaker Agreement.
+All presentations will be recorded for OnDemand unless a speaker opts out.
+All speakers should log in to Online Speaker Center to read and sign the Speaker Agreement.

 At the start of a session, moderators should: